 Table 8.1 provides some rough capacity planning information for communications when using 1 Gigabit Ethernet with SSL and VPN.
-This is based on measurements gathered using two LPARs on an iSeries Model 825 system.
+This is based on measurements gathered using two LPARs on an iSeries Model 9406-570 system.
 This table may be used to estimate a system's potential transaction rate at a given CPU utilization assuming a particular workload and security policy.

 Table 8.1.
-V5R3 iSeries TCP/IP Capacity Planning Capacity Metric (transactions/second per CPW) NetPerf Transaction Type: Nonsecure TCP/IP SSL (RC4 / MD5) VPN (AH with MD5) VPN (ESP with DES/MD5) VPN (ESP with RC4/MD5) Request/Response (RR) 128 Byte 16.57 9.85 9.23 5.58 7.52 Asym.
-Connect/Request/Response (ACRR) 8K Bytes 3.64 1.07 1.35 .56 1.01 Large Transfer (Stream) 16K Bytes 7.14 1.63 1.44 .43 1.02
+V5R3 iSeries TCP/IP Capacity Planning Capacity Metric (transactions/second per CPW) NetPerf Transaction Type: Nonsecure TCP/IP SSL (RC4 / MD5) VPN (AH with MD5) VPN (ESP with DES/MD5) VPN (ESP with RC4/MD5) Request/Response (RR) 128 Byte 17.87 10.50 9.06 5.59 7.50 Asym.
+Connect/Request/Response (ACRR) 8K Bytes 2.44 1.11 1.35 0.49 0.94 Large Transfer (Stream) 16K Bytes 9.56 1.35 1.33 0.33 0.91

-- Capacity metrics are provided for nonsecure and each variation of security policy - Based on measurements with the NetPerf workload using two iSeries model 825 LPARs with V5R3 - The table data reflects iSeries as a server (not a client) - The data reflects Sockets, TCP/IP and 1 Gigabit Ethernet. - VPN measurements used transport mode, 56-bit DES or RC4 with 128-bit key symmetric cipher and MD5 message digest with RSA public/private keys.
-VPN antireplay was disabled. - If any of these configuration characteristics are changed, performance may differ significantly. - CPW is the "Relative System Performance Metric" from Appendix C. Note that the communications CPU capacities may not scale exactly by CPW. - This is only a rough indicator for capacity planning.
+- Capacity metrics are provided for nonsecure and each variation of security policy - The table data reflects iSeries as a server (not a client) - VPN measurements used transport mode, 56-bit DES or RC4 with 128-bit key symmetric cipher and MD5 message digest with RSA public/private keys.
+VPN antireplay was disabled. - CPW is the "Relative System Performance Metric" from Appendix C. Note that the communications CPU capacities may not scale exactly by CPW. - This is only a rough indicator for capacity planning.
 Actual results may differ significantly.

-For example, if a user has a VPN connection supporting a small packet request/response application using a Model 825-2473 (CPW = 6600), 128-byte request/response, VPN/ESP with RC4/MD5 and wishes to use about 20% of the overall CPU for the network processing portion, then note the following calculation:
+For example, if a user has a VPN connection supporting a small packet request/response application using a Model 9406-570(CPW = 11700), 128-byte request/response, VPN/ESP with RC4/MD5 and wishes to use about 20% of the overall CPU for the network processing portion, then note the following calculation: